Ultimate-Hosts-Blacklist/Ultimate.Hosts.Blacklist/README.md

 ************************************************
 ## RAW FILE SOURCES

 The links below will direct you to the raw unzipped versions of the hosts files in this repo.
+(File are updated daily)

 | File Name       | Operating System | Format  | Download Link |
 | -------------   |:---------------: | :-----: |  :----------- |